bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?

-### Task 2c - Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3 - Stretch Goals